 If your payroll system works in this way, you will need to ensure that:

-- 12 hours shift workers either accrue 120 hours of personal/carer’s leave per year (instead of 76) or, alternatively, only have 7.6 hours leave deducted from the personal/carer’s leave balance, yet pay the shift worker for the entire shift whenever they are absent from an entire 12 hours shift;
+- 12 hours shift workers either accrue 120 hours of personal and/or carer’s leave per year (instead of 76) or, alternatively, only have 7.6 hours leave deducted from the personal/carer’s leave balance, yet pay the shift worker for the entire shift whenever they are absent from an entire 12 hours shift;

 - Similar treatment is afforded to other shift workers who work more than 7.6 ordinary hours in a day; and